 # your site can now be seen in your browser

-Kibble manages the sites configuration inside the
+Kibble manages the configuration of the site inside the

 Take a moment to give your template a name, and reset the version number.
 The version number will need to be increased each time you publish your template.

 siteUrl determines where to load your site data from.
-If you have a site deployed you can update this URL to load your sites active domain (or testing domain) to design against your current data.
+If you have a site deployed you can update this URL to load your site's active domain (or testing domain) to design against your current data.

 Or use one of our pre-populated